-We look forward to reading your work.
-From 2019, we will be publishing one story per month as our Featured piece.
+We publish one story per month as our Featured piece.
 We will also periodically seek to publish one story in a new section - "Introducing" - which will be a showcase for excellent new writers; that is, writers for whom this is their first published piece.
 In both cases we are looking for the best, carefully crafted, deeply considered work.
 We especially welcome submissions from people who are underrepresented in UK publishing, including those from Black, Asian and minority ethnic backgrounds, disabled people and LGBTQI+ people.

 All submissions are seen by two readers and we aim to respond within two months of our submissions window closing.
-There are no submission fees, but you can opt to pay for a critique (see here), which supports our future existence.
+There are no submission fees.
+We offer a paid Critique service (see here), which supports our future existence.
 We're also deeply grateful for metaphorical coffees bought at our Ko-Fi page and every small PayPal donation.
-The Short Fiction team are all volunteers.

-Before you submit, please note the following guidelines:
+Before you submit, please read the following guidelines carefully:

 1. We accept fiction between 500 and 5,000 words.
 We have wide-ranging tastes and have happily published traditional character-driven stories next to non-conformist work of extraordinary innovation.
 We admire and love poets and memoirists, but can’t accept poetry or life writing.
 The boundaries can be blurred in hybrid forms and that’s great; if you feel your hybrid piece qualifies as fiction, send it in.
 We might disagree in the end, but we’ll admire your bravado.

-2. Format: Please send your work to email@example.com as an email attachment in a widely accessible format such as .doc, .docx, .rtf, .pdf or .odt.
+3. Format: Please use a widely accessible format such as .doc, .docx, .rtf, .pdf or .odt.
 Use a standard font like Times New Roman or Calibri or Arial, 11/12pt – unless the story itself dictates different formatting.
 You can include page numbers or not, double-space or not, but please give us reasonable margins.
 Just make it readable.

 a) the title of your story and its rough word count;